razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 +	Reset

 ## :paperclip:	## _Customized Statement_
-:black_nib: Verify the functionality of the fields specified below by entering valid data in "Account No"; "From Data"; "To Date"; "Minimum Transaction Value"; "Number of Transaction", but we also check the functionality of the "Submit" and "Reset" buttons.
+:black_nib: Verify the functionality of the fields specified below by entering valid data , but we also check the functionality of the "Submit" and "Reset" buttons.
 -	Account No
 *	From Date
 +	To Date